Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/revit.md

 ![](_media/designautomation/revit/bundle_folders.png)

 ## Post-build event

+> For Node.js it is required to adjust the AppBundle ZIP output folder.

 Now we need to ZIP the .bundle folder.
 Right-click on the project, select **Properties**, then open **Build Events** and copy the following into **Post-build event command line** field, as shown on the image below.